jkour/zotero-publication-rankings/INSTALL.md

    **Automatic Mode (Default):**
    - Simply add new items to your library (via browser, DOI, PDF, etc.)
-   - Rankings are automatically added to the Series field
+   - Rankings automatically appear in the custom "Ranking" column
+   - Right-click column headers to show/hide the Ranking column
    - Works silently in the background

    **Manual Mode:**
    - Select one or more items in your Zotero library
-   - Go to **Tools → Update Rankings for Selected Items**
+   - Go to **Tools → Check Publication Rankings**
    - Wait for the update to complete
-   - Check the "Series" field of your items to see the rankings
+   - Check the "Ranking" column to see the results

-## What Gets Updated
+## What Gets Displayed

-The plugin updates the **Series** field with:
+The plugin displays rankings in a custom "Ranking" column with:

 ### Journal Rankings (from SJR 2024)
 - Format: `Q1 18.288`, `Q2 1.423`, `Q3 0.628`, `Q4 0.145`